matthamil/React-VR-Frogger/README.md

 This is a proof-of-concept project.
 The is a recreation of Frogger using [React VR](https://facebook.github.io/react-vr/).

+## How to Play

+Use W, A, S, D keys on desktop to move around.
+On mobile, your character moves in the direction of the part of the screen you tap in.
+If you tap the top part of your screen, the frog will move forward.
+Tapping left moves the frog left, and so forth.

 ## Installation

 Download the project.
 Run `yarn` in the project directory.
 Run `yarn start` to run the app in development mode.
 Navigate to `localhost:8081/vr/` in your browser to see it in action.